 “The small moon had just risen when we entered the woods but gave so little light that I was unable to see the road or the oxcart before us but though we occasionally jammed against logs, trees and stumps, in about two hours we arrived at Wamdiokiya’s village where you may remember that we called when you were on the way to Lac qui Parle.
 Here most of the members of the Hazlewood church were assembled for mutual protection.

-“Robert having informed us that he could not come further with us and knowing the exposed situation of his own family, I felt that it was not property for him to do so.
+“Robert having informed us that he could not come further with us and knowing the exposed situation of his own family, I felt that it was not proper for him to do so.
 As soon as day dawned I began to inquire for another team.
 Simon readily agreed to furnish this but supposed his oxen to be on the prairie two miles distant.
 While he was looking after them I determined to walk back to our house and get my Dakota & English Dictionary Concordance and a few other small articles.
 I found about half a dozen women in our house searching drawers for any little articles which was [sic] left.
 Everything fit to eat or wear had disappeared.
 Beds and mattresses had been emptied at the door.
 Books and medicine were nearly as I left them.
 Returning I met many Indian men as well as women and children, none of them manifested any disposition to molest me, but one or two smiled while they told me to hurry away as if they were glad of what was taking place.
 Most looked and several wept freely while they extended their hand for mine.
 It was after 9 o’clock before Simon’s oxen and wagon were ready for us and when putting our baggage into it I found that some of the people of the village, thinking that we were encumbering ourselves with more than we could well get along with, had during my absence invited Mrs. W. and my sister into a roofless house close by and taken half the clothing and bedding with which we started.
 Not knowing but they judged correctly and becoming convinced that it was not advisable to attempt to bring a horse father, I gave Simon my horse and wagon for the ox team he had provided of us; and gave to some friends present more than half of the provisions we had brought there.

 “There were Indians in sight who it was thought might injure us so Paul and Lorenzo as well as Simon took their guns and accompanied us about two miles and as the ford of the river was difficult they waded, guiding the oxen while I rode Simon’s horse.
 He came on to put me on the trail made by those who had preceded us and continued to drive the oxen till the sun was so low that I thought it would be night before he could get back to the river where I told him to return being satisfied we would have no difficulty in following the trail of Mr. Riggs and others, which I wished to do.

 “Just as I was leaving the village I was told that Mr. A.W.
 Huggins was murdered at his house near Lac qui Parle by an Indian from another village.
-He was a good man who had the welfare of the Indians much at hear and would have been protected by his neighbors but they were from home.
+He was a good man who had the welfare of the Indians much at heart and would have been protected by his neighbors but they were from home.
 Had been teacher under government for several years.
 His wife and two children are prisoners.
 His father was my first associate in this mission and with his family lives in this neighborhood.
 He was between two and three years old when we came out here first.
 Of his two brothers, one is a soldier in the Minnesota 2nd in Tennessee or Mississippi.
 The other a lad of 16 years is in the house where I write.
 On the first alarm he joined a company going to the defense of New Ulm where he was wounded on the next Saturday by a musket ball which broke the principal bone of his leg.

 “Many of the accounts of this war published are great exaggerations and some of them utterly – it seems to me maliciously false, representing that the Indians who have been under missionary influence are leaders in the affair.
 Nothing could be farther from the truth.
 Indisputable facts show this.
 The Lower Agency was only 13 miles from Fort Ridgley the nearest place of refuge the Upper about 50 by the travelled road which could not then be travelled.
 The number of white persons about the two did not differ much.
 Near the Upper Agency where our mission had most influence, as yet it is not known that more than one man was killed and he when attempting to shoot the Indians.
 More than 100 are known to have escaped unhurt all through the aid of Christian Indians.
 Several who were attempting to escape without such aid fell into the hands of the Lower Sioux some of whom were murdered and the rest are held as prisoners.